Onni97/abletonlink-node-addon/README.md

 ```
 or add the dependency to your ```package.json```

-The ```install``` script will install the dependencies and also compile the AbletonLink source code for the current enviroment

 ###Example
 To run the included example you need [readline-sync](https://github.com/anseki/readline-sync).
 Install it with: